aimwts/ai-tp/README.md

 TAAS is AI-based Smart Test Solutions - ATE Test Development utilizes AI-based development Platform

+# to upload your files - select which folder do you want to upload

+Example: if you like to upload a test program file then upload to TP folder

 # Test Programs and examples using Slack, Pingpad and api.ai